DataDog/hiring-engineers/answers.md

 ***Setting Up the Environment***

-I spun up an Vagrant Ubuntu VM since I was using a Windows machine.
-And had little issue installing the datadog agent with the single-step command.
+I spun up a Vagrant Ubuntu VM since I was using a Windows machine.
+I had no issues installing the Datadog agent with the single-step command.

 https://app.datadoghq.com/account/settings#agent/ubuntu